19th September 2022

 Neuropathy is a painful chronic health condition that affects a large portion of the adult and elderly population.
 Your best defense against neuropathy is to prevent it by practicing healthy lifestyle habits and avoiding physical actions or situations that may lead to neuropathy.

 For those who suffer from chronic neuropathy pain, various treatment options should be considered.
-Massage therapy and natural supplements are safer alternatives to prescription medications and costly therapy.
+Massage therapy and natural supplements may be alternatives to prescription medications and costly therapy.
 However, you should always check with your doctor before stopping any prescribed medication or therapy.